• Skip to primary navigation

 Instructions

-• In the bowl of a stand mixer fitted with a whisk combine cream, sweetened condensed milk, vanilla and salt.
-Whip on high for 2 minutes until the mixture is thick and the beater is leaving a ribbon pattern in the ice cream.
+• In the bowl of a stand mixer fitted with a whisk, combine cream, sweetened condensed milk, vanilla and salt.
+Whip on high for 90 seconds and up to about 2 1/2 minutes until the mixture is thick and the beater is leaving a ribbon pattern in the ice cream.
+(The Bosch usually takes around 90 seconds and a Kitchen Aid will be closer to 2 or 2 1/2 minutes.)

 • Stir in the crushed cookies.